wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 ### FSLogix profiles and MSIX app attach

 Depending on your FSLogix storage technology choice, you can configure Azure Backup for Azure Files shares and Azure NetApp Files snapshots.
 Alternately, you can use the backup service to protect files and folders on server VMs.

+>[!Note]
+> To learn more about Azure Backup and how to protect different services running in Azure use the following article [Back up Azure file shares](https://docs.microsoft.com/azure/backup/backup-afs)

 ### Master images